 - Prepare pan with foil or parchment paper.
 Grease the pan with oil spray or pan release.
 Line the sides and the bottom for easy removal of the pie.
 This saves times and stress!

-- Use your hands or a flat bottomed cup press the mixture evenly into the bottom of the 6 inch pie plate or cake pan.
+- Use your fingers or a flat bottomed cup press the mixture evenly into the bottom of the 7 inch pie plate or cake pan.
 To avoid crumbs getting into the batter, press firmly to ensure the crust is well compacted.

 - Refrigerate it for an hour

 1 cup Strawberries, hulled and chopped * Can use frozen berries.
-If using strawberry compote, strawberry concentrate, preserve or jam, cut down to 3/4 cup.
+If using strawberry compote, strawberry concentrate, preserve or jam, use just 3/4 cup.
 I used fresh berries.

-1 cup Heavy whipping cream * Can non dairy whipping cream.
-If you try using 25% butter fat dairy cream, the outcome maynot be satisfactory.
+1 cup Heavy whipping cream * Can use non dairy whipping cream.
+If you try using 25% butter fat dairy cream, the outcome may not be satisfactory.
 It needs practice and patience.

 1/4 cup Sugar, divided * Use more or less as per preference when using jam, preserve or compote which already has lot of sugar.
 I like my mousse just pleasantly sweetened, not cloyingly sweet.